When Purple Perceived Only at Fixation: A Fixation and Distance-Dependent Color Illusion: Methods

-The visibility of the phenomena was independent of the pattern or scale used.
 When holding the cellphone display at a distance of around 30 cm, the fixed and focused elements were perceived as stable purple.
 The peripheral elements, on the other hand, appeared bluish, as if the red component of the purple was suppressed.
 Even when the glaze moves fast over the dot pattern, the purple perception follows the eye movement in real time.
-Figure \ref{fig:4}(a) shows a schematic representation of the "9 Purple Dots" illusion, when the gaze is fixed at different dots [Fig.\,\ref{fig:4}(a-c)].
+Figure \ref{fig:4} shows a schematic representation of the "9 Purple Dots" illusion, when the gaze is fixed at different dots [Fig.\,\ref{fig:4}(a-c)].
 This shows that even if the color of the elements and background are not changing, the perception of purple elements is fixation dependent.

 Despite the fixation dependency, a distance-dependent effect can also be observed, demonstrated using the "Color Changing Dots" illusion.
 When the dots are placed close to the eye, at a distance of 10 cm [Fig.\,\ref{fig:5}(a)], only a very small number of dots, appear partially purple.
 However, as the distance increases, more dots are perceived as purple.
 At a distance of approximately 30 cm [Fig.\,\ref{fig:5}(b)], roughly twice as many dots are perceived as purple as observed by the author.
-Moving further away to a distance of 60 cm [Fig.\,\ref{fig:5}(c)] and beyond [Fig.\,\ref{fig:5}(d)], the number of dots perceived as purple increases until almost all dots appear purple.
+Moving further away to a distance of 60 cm [Fig.\,\ref{fig:5}(c)] and beyond, the number of dots perceived as purple increases until almost all dots appear purple.
 Another striking effect visualization of this phenomenon is the "Vanishing Poem" illusion [Fig. \ref{fig:6}].
-When holding the smartphone at a comfortable reading distance of around 30 cm, words in fixation are perceived as purple, while words in the periphery are bluish.
-This leads to the illusion that the text highlights itself during reading, where the rest of the text is vanishing away.
-When the distance increases, more of the text is also perceived as purple.
+When holding the smartphone at a comfortable reading distance of around 30 cm, only the fixated words appear purple, while peripheral text shifts toward blue, creating the impression that the text highlights itself during reading.

-Although the effect works well on blue or green backgrounds, it can also be observed on backgrounds from almost the entire color spectrum.
-However, the effect is less prominent when the background tends to be more red or yellow.
-In addition, the effect disappears when the background has a high or low saturation.